chlee114hk/xalts_assignment/Permissioned_Web2<>Web3_Account/README.md

 4. Nitro Enclaves uses the cryptographic attestation feature to decrypt the encrypted private key to plaintext version.
 Due to the cryptographic attestation feature and our customized KMS key policy, we can run the last decryption step from within the enclave.
 No other component (such as the EC2 instance) can get access to the plaintext version of the key.

 5. The key is used to sign the transaction inside the enclave.
-The signed transaction is returned to web server in the parent EC2 instance.
+The signed transaction is returned to http server in the parent EC2 instance.
 The plaintext private key is then deleted from inside the enclave.

 6. The transaction signing microservice get the signed transaction and send the  transaction to Ethereum node.